Stanley Greyhound Stadium (Liverpool): Pre War history

 from the buyout Shand had plans of a grand nature, a super track just one mile from Stanley and it would be called White City Stadium (Liverpool) and it was opened in 1932.
 Seaforth Stadium became the fourth Liverpool greyhound stadium when it was opened by Bilsland on 25 February 1933.

 The decision to open Seaforth by the Electric Hare Company Ltd would be an extremely successful one because despite its location away from the centre it would become the most frequented.
 Despite the fierce competition all four tracks actually made good profits, probably based on the fact that there was a very keen population willing to spend money on the racing.
 Stanley suffered legal problems just like Breck Park due to the totalisator and gambling issues that ended up in court.

-The Liverpool Stanley rugby league club arrived in 1934 and the venue was also used for speedway as the Liverpool Merseysiders rode there from 1936-1937.
+The Liverpool Stanley rugby league club arrived in 1934 and the venue was also used a second time for speedway as the Liverpool Merseysiders rode there from 1936 to 1937.
 The war arrived and severely disrupted racing during the duration.